Vision-360/SE-Submissions/README.md

 1. Looking onto the existing work in this related field, if done.
 2. Deciding the further objectives which can be achieved, and which would add a lot of value to the existing project.
 3. We must have datasets for training purposes of our models to be able to predict the required output.
-4. Deciding on technology for Deep learning depending on the familiarity of the teammates with the technologies:
+4. Deciding on technology for Deep Learning depending on the familiarity of the teammates with the technologies:
-5. Natural Language Processing(NLP) using Recurrent Neural Networks(RNN) and LSTM.
-6. Tensorflow and Keras framework for training the model.
+   - Tensorflow and Keras framework for training the model.
+   - Exploring pretrained models like RESNET and InceptionV3
-7. Deciding on technology for frontend and backend for the website(and parallelly learning them during the training phase):
+5. Deciding on technology for frontend and backend for the website(and parallelly learning them during the training phase):
-8. Frontend - HTML, CSS, javascript, bootstrap
+   - Frontend - HTML, CSS, JavaScript, Bootstrap
-9. Backend - Flask, Python, Open cv
+   - Backend - Flask, Python, OpenCV

-<strong><ins>Model Implementation</ins>:</strong>
+<strong><ins>Learning Phase</ins>:</strong>
+1. We looked into the research work going on in the field of computer vision in the area of security
+2. We then took a deep learning course by AndrewNG
+3. Learning about Facial Recognition, how it actually works and finding suitable libraries for the same.

+<strong><ins>Implementation</ins>:</strong>
-1. Implementation of various models in python using pre-trained dataset.
+1. Implementation of the Activity Detection in python using pre-trained RESNET34 model.
-2. Models were selected after rigorously going through various reasearch papers.
+2. Training of the Fire Detection Model first using CNN which resulted in overfitting.
+3. Training the Fire Detection Model using a customized InceptionV3 model.
+4. Implemented Facial Recognition using dlib
+5. Implemented Motion Detection

 <strong><ins>Frontend</ins>:</strong>
-1. Added login, register, contact us and about us pages
+1. Developed Login, Register, Contact Us and About Us pages

 <strong><ins>Developing the backend and Integrating with front end</ins>:</strong>
 1. Developing the website’s backend using the Flask framework of python.